 Lynsey joined the team in October 2014 after relocating from North Wales.
 She has worked in finance for the last 15 years in various roles and is now broadening her horizons by studying for a CIPD qualification.
 Lynsey works with the Finance Director to monitor and control the company’s finances.
 She also sometimes wears a HR hat and helps with recruitment, policies and procedures, and other HR admin.
 Lynsey is mum to two very energetic and inquisitive boys, so most of her time outside work is taken up refereeing and going out on family walks.
 When she can, Lynsey likes to escape into a good book and enjoys fitness classes at the gym.

-Yvette has been a member of the CCF Team since 2018 and works closely with Andrew and Lynsey assisting in the day-to-day financial responsibilities.
+Yvette has been a member of the CCF Team since 2018 and works closely with Helen and Lynsey assisting in the day-to-day financial responsibilities.
 She is also part of a support team providing general administrative assistance when needed.
 Originally from the US, Yvette moved to Cumbria in 2003 and could not imagine living anywhere else.
 Working for the Foundation has allowed her to participate in giving back to the community that she calls home.